An Oracle Unlimited License Agreement (ULA) is:

 - During the ULA term, you can deploy unlimited quantities of the specified Oracle products in authorized cloud environments like Amazon EC2, Amazon RDS, Microsoft Azure, and Oracle Cloud.

-- However, when you need to certify your deployments at the end of the ULA term, any usage in third-party clouds generally cannot be counted towards your perpetual license entitlements.
+- However, when you must certify your deployments at the end of the ULA term, any usage in third-party clouds generally does not count towards your perpetual license entitlements.

 - Newer ULA contracts may allow counting average usage in authorized clouds over the last 365 days, but this can still pose compliance challenges if usage spikes in the final months.